Fort Defiance (Brooklyn)

 Fort Defiance (Brooklyn) was one of the forts constructed by General Nathanael Greene in 1776 to provide for the defense of New York.
+It was located at what is now Conover and Van Dyke Streets in Red Hook, Brooklyn.

 Construction

 On August 27, 1776, during the Battle of Long Island, five cannons, a series of earthworks and a defensive wall were manned by colonials on an island in New York Bay.
 It was the westernmost of forts along Brooklyn Heights, defending the Upper New York Bay from incursion by the British navy.
 Prior to the battle a thousand men worked under General Israel Putnam's direction to prepare for the invasion of New York, building the fort during one night in April.
 General George Washington inspected the fort in May, finding it 'exceedingly strong'.
 The complex consisted of three redoubts on the small island, connected by trenches, with an earthwork on the island's south side to defend against a landing.
 On 12 July 1776 the first test of the redoubts came when Admiral Howe sent two ships, Phoenix and HMS Rose, to run the American gauntlet by heading up to New York City.
 The cannons at Fort Defiance fired, as did the cannons at Governor's Island and at Fort George.
 The ships survived, bombarded the city and went on to blockade the crossings at Tarrytown, N.Y.